 BUILDING A TRAUMA-INFORMED SYSTEM OF CARE

 Exposure to trauma is a significant public health concern.
-Most children are exposed to potentially traumatic events, including violence exposure, physical abuse, sexual abuse, accidents, fires, and other life-threatening events.
-While many children are resilient, others suffer from significant ongoing health and behavioral health problems.
+Research indicates that most children are exposed to potentially traumatic events (e.g. violence, physical abuse, sexual abuse, accidents, and other life-threatening events and other forms of serious adversity (e.g. family mental illness, neglect, racism or discrimination) .
+While many children are resilient and recover with the support of caregivers and other supports, some children suffer from significant ongoing health, behavioral health, school, and social problems.

 Click here for CHDI's report "Advancing Trauma-Informed Systems for Children".

 Learn more about our current trauma-related initiatives, which include: